Answering Your Water Pump Questions

 Step 6: Lower pump into well, careful to not hit the pump against the sides of the well casing.
 Depending on how deep the well is and where you’d like to place the pump, this could take up to 10 minutes or so with polypipe, or much longer with rigid pipe.
 We’ll assume polypipe since rigid pipe needs specailized materials and is normally not suitable for the DIY installer.

 So with all steps laid out plainly we’re looking at about a three hour install.
-This isn’t inclusive of breaks, or needing to call our support folks if there’s a quesiton or issue.
+This isn’t inclusive of breaks, or needing to call our support folks if there’s a question or issue.
 But we feel confident that the majority of installs can be accomplished within an afternoon, especially if you’ve looked through the manual beforehand and have an accurate understanding of what each of your steps should look like.
+If you are curious about how much you can save by going the DIY-install route, check out this article about how the average cost of a well pump install.

 Take the Next Step to Water Independence